 Lectins are a type of protein that can bind to cell membranes.
 They are abundant in raw legumes and grains.
 They’re also found in dairy products and certain vegetables.
 While lectin content in food is fairly constant, the genetic modification of plants has created some discrepancies.

-Lectin found in plant foods and legumes are nature’s natural defense against microorganisms, pests, and insects.
+Lectin found in plant foods and legumes is nature’s natural defence against microorganisms, pests, and insects.
 And again, they can withstand the digestive tract of animals in order to go back into the soil.
 Genius but not great for us humans.

-The trouble here is that lectins are incredibly difficult to digest by the human body.
+The trouble here is that lectins are difficult for most of us to digest.
 As a result of this, the human body can produce antibodies, resulting in the activation of the immune system and inflammation of the gut.
 This for lots of people can include cramping, pain, bloating and excessive gas.
+You can read more on this in this report by Harvard School of Public Health.

 While many foods contain lectins the ones you should keep an eye on are: